Rousseau-Team/sublyme/README.md

 ex. `python3 src/sublyme/sublyme.py test/input.faa -t 4 --models_folder src/sublyme/models`

+SUBLYME accepts as input a multifasta file of protein sequences or a csv file of protein embeddings.

 ### Usage details
 A fasta file of protein sequences or a csv file of protein embeddings can be used as input.